 What is the bench press?

 There are many varieties in bench press work out.
-Some famous varieties that peoples performed at the gym are mentioned below.
+Some famous types that people performed at the gym are mentioned below.

 Barbell bench press